Kacou Philippe

-Kacou Philippe (Katadji, December 1972) is a self-proclaimed prophet from the Ivory Coast, believed to be the only divine prophet of all religions.
-His religious viewpoints have led to his detention in May 2016.
+Kacou Philippe (Katadji, December 1972) is a self-proclaimed Christian prophet from the Ivory Coast.
+He supports white supremacy, believing that Black Africans should be subordinate to white people.

-Biography

 Early life

-Kacou Philippe was born in December 1972 in Katadji, a location in the southern Ivory Coast, as the son of an illiterate farmer.
-After finishing primary school, he only finished the first four grades of elementary school.
-From 1993 to 2002, most of his life was spent working in the construction sector.
+Kacou Philippe was born in December 1972 in Katadji, Côte d’Ivoire.
+He is the son of an illiterate farmer.
+After completing primary school, he attended the first four years of secondary education.
+Between 1992 and 2002, he worked mainly as a construction laborer.

-Early involvement with religion
+Career

-On the night of 24 April 1993, Kacou Philippe received a supernatural visit, which reportedly delivered messages that distorted the word of God, which became a part of Kacou's doctrine.
-However, he took this event as a message from God, and initially went to a Catholic priest before following William Branham's views.
-He remained a plain follower of his movement from 1993 to 2002.
+On 24 April 1993, Philippe received a supernatural visit, which reportedly delivered messages that distorted the word of God, which became a part of Kacou's doctrine.
+He took this event as a message from God, and initially went to a Catholic priest before following William Branham's views.
+He remained a follower of this movement from 1993 to 2002.